Overview, Examples & Software

 Benefits

-Equipment failures and production downtimes are associated with financial losses for companies.
-Depending on the situation, these losses can be very significant – for example, if a disruption lasts for an extended period of time, critical infrastructure is affected or important orders cannot be fulfilled on time.
+Equipment failures and production downtimes can lead to significant financial losses – even more so, when critical infrastructure is affected or important orders cannot be fulfilled on time.
 In the latter case, companies may even incur contractual penalties and loss of reputation.

-To counteract this, companies invest in monitoring their production processes.
-Recording relevant parameters not only enables quick reactions to urgent problems, but also serves as a preventative measure: Ideally, sources of error are identified and rectified as early as possible so that a failure or even a risk to employees never occurs in the first place.
+Keeping an eye on relevant parameters in real-time not only enables quick reactions to urgent problems, but also serves as a preventative measure: In the ideal scenario, error sources are identified and rectified before they can lead to failures or even risk to employees.

-But production monitoring does more than just prevent damage.
-Tracking various metrics also makes it possible to identify areas for improvement.
-These improvements can be very diverse and range from more efficient machine utilization to the avoidance of unnecessary work steps.
-Below we have listed some examples that show how companies can benefit from production monitoring:
+But production monitoring does more than just prevent damage because tracking various metrics also helps identify areas for improvement.
+These improvements can be quite diverse and range from more efficient machine utilization to the avoidance of unnecessary work steps.

 Production monitoring is one of the most important sub-tasks of production management.
-Monitoring the relevant production areas is a prerequisite for effective production planning and production control.
+Monitoring the relevant areas of production is a prerequisite for effective production planning and production control.

 Procedure